RIOT-OS/riot-course/slides/02-getting-started/getting-started.md

   - Starts a GDB server

-  - Starts GDB client, connect to the GDB server and load the application<br><br>
+  - Starts the GDB client, connects to the GDB server and loads the application<br><br>
     &#x21d2; Ready to debug

 - **DEVELHELP:** make variable that enables safety checking (get thread names, etc)